Monetization is set to widen through app2web flows — but with more choice comes more trade-offs.

 Benefits: simplest UX, fully in-app; Google Play handles many payment-adjacent functions (e.g., tax calculation/collection, invoicing, refunds/chargebacks), and developers gain from App Store discovery and trust.

 Benefits: useful when you want to keep in‑app convenience and minimize UX changes.
-If your current effective rate is ~30%, you’re gaining ~10 points of margin before payment processing and fraud costs.
+If your current effective rate is ~30%, you’re gaining margin points before payment processing and fraud costs.

 Benefits: typically tied to deeper externalization (e.g., more activity outside Play’s ecosystem).
 This is where the economics get compelling, but it also involves more UX design and operational work (mobile checkout, return to app, support flows).

-Most teams will start with app→mobile web checkout because it’s fast to ship and compatible with wallet options like Google Pay (where supported).
+Most teams will start with app2web checkout because it’s fast to ship and compatible with wallet options like Google Pay (where supported).
 Aim for a flow that feels native, even when it isn’t:

 When evaluating solutions, confirm which wallets are available and whether the flow reliably returns the user to the app in an unlocked state